Stability of tautological bundles on the Hilbert scheme of two points on a surface: The case of the trivial line bundle

 \section{The case of the trivial line bundle}

-In the previous section we explicitly excluded the case $\mathcal{F}\simeq \mathcal{O}_X$.
-We did this not only because the above proof does not work, but because the corresponding result is false.
-The following example shows, that indeed the tautological vector bundle associated with the structure sheaf is not stable: \begin{exa} \em Consider the defining exact sequence of the structure sheaf of the universal cycle $\Xi$ in $X^{[2]}\times X$:
+In the previous section we explicitly excluded the case $\mc{F}\simeq \mc{O}_X$.
+In fact, we have the following result: \begin{prop} The tautological vector bundle $\tamc{O}_X$ associated with the trivial line bundle $\mc{O}_X$ is not $\mu_{H_N}$-stable for sufficiently large $N$. \end{prop} \pf By \cite[Th\'{e}or\`{e}me 1]{Dan} we have $H^0(\tamc{O}_X)\cong\CC$.
+Thus the structure sheaf $\mc{O}_{\ta{X}}$ is a line subbundle of $\tamc{O}_X$.
+We compare the slopes in order to show that $\mc{O}_{\ta{X}}$ is destabilising.
+By Lemma \ref{lemmus} we have